Are you charging a fair price with growing profit margins?

 Now you know ATV is important, but do you actually know what an Average Transaction Value is?
 Put simply, ATV is the average dollar amount that a client spends with you in a single transaction.

 You can calculate your ATV by taking the value of all transactions completed within a specific time frame (like a month) and dividing it by the number of transactions completed.
 This will give you the average amount of each transaction within that time.
-The higher the ATV, the more income you would generated per transaction.
+The higher the ATV, the more income you would be generated per transaction.

 Why is your ATV important?